achmadfachrudin/achmadfachrudin.github.io/_tabs/resume.md

 - Created Kotlin scripts for CI/CD requirements.
 - Enhanced the CI/CD pipelines to streamline the development process with GitHub Actions, Bitrise, and Codemagic.
 - Improved unit testing and UI testing.
-- Implemented the basics of KMM (Kotlin Multiplatform Mobile).
+- Implemented the basics of KMP (Kotlin Multiplatform).
 - Mentor other developers, providing guidance and fostering a culture of continuous learning and improvement.

 ### Android Engineer